BJJ Schedule and Info

 Facility:

-The building is somewhat run down, but the mat area is the best in the knoxville area.
+The building is old, but the mat area is the best in the knoxville area.
 Large mat area covered with Modern Judo tatamis, some from the 1996 olympics.
 These tatamis are on a gymnastic foamboard floor, which gives like a springboard floor, but does not bounce back.
 It is really an awesome mat.
 There is a changing room, water fountain, bathrooms, heat and air conditioning.

 Location: